Kanjhawala case: Woman dragged 12 km by car, medical board to conduct autopsy, say police | Law-Order

 The accused have been booked on charges of culpable homicide not amounting to murder, causing death by negligence and criminal conspiracy, according to police.

-''The accused will be taken to the scene of the crime and their story will be verified.
+''The accused will be taken to the scene of the crime to verify their version of events.
 The timeline of events will be established on the basis of CCTV footage and digital evidence,'' Hooda told reporters.

+''The forensic examination of the vehicle is also being done,'' he said.

-He said the victim's family is being updated about the investigation and assured that the police will gather all evidence to ensure that the accused get the strictest punishment.
+The victim's family is being updated about the investigation and has been assured that the police will gather all evidence to ensure that the accused get the strictest punishment, the officer said.

-''The forensic examination of the vehicle is also being done,'' the officer said.

-A video purportedly showing the woman's body without clothes and broken legs has surfaced on social media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)